Your cart is currently empty!

 I didn’t intend to use non-toxic baby wipes at all, and assumed that in addition to exclusive cloth diaper usage, I’d be employing a washcloth and warm water at changing time.

 Um, yeah.
 As soon as I experienced the convenience of the disposable wipe, wringing out poopy rags was a thing of the past.

-Recently, several new brands of biodegradable wipes have popped up—and they are remarkably effective, earth friendly (ideally, they should be flushed or composted), and safe.
+Since Felix was born in 2009, a bunch of new brands of biodegradable wipes have popped up—and they are remarkably effective, superior in terms of earth-friendliness (ideally, they should be flushed or composted), and safer than other “natural” brands of wipes.
 Most aren’t reviewed by Skin Deep, but I’ve researched the ingredients and explain any concerns below.

 A few companies produce natural liquid solutions (some with accompanying cloths), to use in place of baby wipes, but I don’t see why you wouldn’t just use water and a washcloth if you were going this route.
-Should you want to purchase one such eco-friendly solution, safe options include those made by Mountain Girl Botanics and Natural Family Botanicals.
+Should you want to purchase one such eco-friendly solution, this is a safe option.

 As for ready-made baby wipes, read on.